Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 > Research your own experience.
 Absorb what is useful, reject what is useless, add what is essentially your own.

 And while we are talking about testing:
-The usual testing pyramid might work perfectly in many situations:
+The usual testing pyramid,
+stating that one should have more unit tests than integration tests and more integration tests than system tests, might work perfectly in many situations:

 ```text
       /--------------